Jack Russell Terrier vs Italian Greyhound: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Jack Russell Terrier and Italian Greyhound reveals practical lifestyle differences.
 Jack Russell Terrier's Small (13-17 lbs) frame and very high (1-2+ hours daily) energy demands require specific caloric targeting, while Italian Greyhound's Small (7-14 lbs) build and moderate (30-45 min daily) activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these dogs.
-Jack Russell Terrier's health profile (Eye Conditions, Orthopedic Conditions) may necessitate prescription or limited-ingredient diets, while Italian Greyhound's predispositions (Orthopedic Issues, Dental Problems) have their own dietary implications.
+Jack Russell Terrier's health profile (Eye Conditions, orthopedic problems) may necessitate prescription or limited-ingredient diets, while Italian Greyhound's predispositions (Orthopedic Issues, Dental Problems) have their own dietary implications.
 The lifetime food cost differential between these two dogs can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements